Configuring TLS

 The type of the key store file.

-If not given, the type is automatically detected based on the file name.
+If not given, the type is automatically detected based on the file extension.
 If fips-mode is set to strict and no value is set, it defaults to BCFKS.

 CLI: --https-key-store-type